stefsietz/nn-visualizer/README.md

 ## Contributing

-Contributions are very welcome!
-I think a lot of layer types still need to be implemented, also parallel architectures like for example used in Faster RCNN are not possible at the moment, and a lot of refactoring has to be done to make the project more extendable.
+At the moment (as of August 21th 2018), I am refactoring the project to make the code clearer.
+I started the project with a University deadline in mind and didn't think a lot about good code design, so a lot of rewriting / cleanup still has to be done.

 ## Authors